Albania History, Language and Culture

 Normal Albanian etiquette is for people to shake hands the first time they see each other every day, and then again when they part.
 Between friends, a kiss on both cheeks is exchanged by men as well as women.

 Albanians usually remove their shoes inside their homes or other people's houses.
-If you are visiting an Albanian home, you will be offered a pair of slippers or plastic sandals to wear while you are indoors.

 Smoking is widespread, and it is very unusual to find a non-smoking section in a restaurant, never mind a bar.
 However, smoking is not allowed on public transport, and this ban is almost always respected.
-On long journeys, the bus or minibus will stop for a cigarette-break from time to time.

 Language in Albania